sassoftware/sasoptpy/doc/guide/input-data.rst

 pandas DataFrame
 ~~~~~~~~~~~~~~~~

-:class:`pandas.DataFrame` is the preferred object types when passing data into
+:class:`pandas.DataFrame` is the preferred object type when passing data into
 *sasoptpy* models.

 .. ipython:: python